Skip to main content

 • Select the cog icon top right corner.

-• Select 'Payment methods'.
+• Select 'Payments', then the 'Payment methods' tab.

 • Find 'Apple Pay' in the list and click on it.

-• Click on 'Configure'.
+• Click on 'Configure domains'.

-• Click on 'Add new domain'.
+• Click on 'Add a new domain'.

 Extra steps if you're using the widget with a custom domain

-• If you're using the widget as well as a custom domain, follow the steps above
+• If you're using the widget as well as a custom domain, follow the steps above.

 • Add the domain you're loading the widget from.